-After completing Northcentral University's Master of Arts in Family & Marriage Therapy program, graduates may choose to enter a doctoral degree program in family and marriage therapy, or a related field.
-It may also be possible for graduates to gain licensure as a practicing therapist, depending on each individual state's licensure requirements.
+After completing Northcentral University's Master of Arts in Marriage & Family Therapy program with a specialization in General Family Therapy, graduates may choose to enter a doctoral degree program in marriage and family therapy or a related field.
+They could also choose a specialization in MFT to become an expert in that field, such as couple therapy, military families, or children and adolescents.
 Graduates might also be able to join professional organizations such as the American Association of Marriage and Family Therapy (AAMFT).
 Potential degrees that graduates may be able to seek include, but are not limited to:

-- Doctor of Philosophy in Family and Marriage Therapy
+- Doctor of Philosophy in Marriage and Family Therapy - General Family Therapy

-Some graduates of Northcentral University's Master of Arts in Family & Marriage Therapy program may be able to become licensed clinical therapy practitioners in their state.
-Licensure requirements vary by state, and students in this program may have to take more than the minimum required credits in order to become licensed in their states.
-Potential job titles for graduates of Northcentral University's Master of Arts in Family & Marriage Therapy program may include:
+Some graduates of Northcentral University's Master of Arts in Marriage & Family Therapy with a specialization in General Family Therapy program may be able to become licensed clinical therapy practitioners.
+Licensure requirements vary by state, and students in this program may have to take more than the minimum required credits in order to become licensed in their state.
+Potential job titles for graduates of Northcentral University's Master of Arts in Marriage & Family Therapy program may include: